 If you notice water leaks outside the bathroom or kitchen, it could be caused by a leak in your roof or gutters.
 Signs of plumbing problems in your roof include:

-- Leaks from your ceiling or down your walls
+- leaks from your ceiling or down your walls

-- Overflowing gutters
+- overflowing gutters

-- Water pooling around your garden or under paths
+- water pooling around your garden or under paths

-If a gas appliance stops working, contact a plumber that is also qualified in gas services.
-It’s also recommended that gas heaters are serviced every two years, which also includes checking carbon monoxide levels.
+It's also recommended that gas heaters are serviced every two years, which also includes checking carbon monoxide levels.

 Note that a rotten egg smell can be indicative of a gas leak, which is an emergency situation.
-If you suspect a gas leak, immediately evacuate the area then contact your gas distributor.
+If you suspect a gas leak, immediately evacuate the area and contact your gas distributor.
 If safe to do so, open windows to improve ventilation and switch off your gas meter.

 RACV Trades is a trading name of RACV's trade partner, Club Home Response Pty Ltd (Victorian registered domestic building practitioner number CDB-U 100178).
 All works are performed or arranged by Club Home Response Pty Ltd. trading as RACV Trades.
 Read the RACV Trades Terms and Conditions.